frolovlife/midnight-obs-theme/README.md

 ## 💾 Manual Installation

-1. Extract the archive and go to the `Midnight` directory.
+1. Extract the archive and go to the `Midnight-Theme` directory.
 2. In a separate window, open the OBS Studio theme directory for you operating system:
     - **Windows**: `%AppData%\obs-studio\themes\`\
       *(You can do this by using* `Win` *+* `R`*)*